tasesmuemils/100DaysOfCode/README.md

 # day 8 20.01.2017
 I havent shown up in here because I couldnt figure out, what should i do next.
 So I decided to start with....website :) I will try to build my first webpage.
 I know little bit of HTML and CSS, so this will work for me.
 My new goal for my self - JavaScript.
 After reading some coments, i should check another language which is diffrent from Python.
 Most suggestions was JavaScript for Web Development.
 So yeah, wish me luck.
 Today i have created like a cover for my page (also navigation bar(found cool uderline hover code) and introduction text).

+# day 9 07.11.2017
+I dont know why I didnt continue with this but I am back.
+I am reading Jon Duckett book about a month and its been great so far.
+So in temp_1 folder you can find my first tamplate which I created.
+Today Im reading HTML5 LAYOUT (thats why I didnt use those tags in my first tamplate).